Tech-at-DU/React-Redux-Timers-Tutorial/P04-Define-Reducer/content.md

 slug: react-redux-timers-define-reducer
 ---

+## User Stories

+1. ~~Build a Timer object~~
+1. ~~Define the Actions of a Timer~~
+1. **Define the Reducers of a Timer**
+    1. Determine how many reducers we need in order to accomplish our goals
+    1. Build out a reducer for a selected timer
+    1. Build out a reducer for an array of timers
+1. Allow users to create a Timer
+1. Allow users to see a list of Timers
+1. Users should be able to start/stop the clock on their Timers
+1. Style the app
+1. Allow Timers to persist

 Next we need to build a **reducer** to handle changes in state.
-Before we build them, let's breifly revisit what application state will look like.
+Before we build them, let's briefly revisit what application state will look like.

+# Store Review

 Remember the **store** is a JavaScript Object with key values that represent 'pieces' of state.
 A piece of state is one Key on the